Free Catalan Territory: Nature and effects

+Origins and spread

+The first council to use the expression “Territori Català Lliure” was Sant Pere de Torelló on 3 September 2012; the formula spread rapidly through September and October 2012 as dozens of municipalities and some comarcal councils approved similar motions.
+By 9 October 2012 multiple newspapers were reporting around a hundred municipalities had approved such motions.

 Municipalities declared Free Catalan Territory

 Since September 3, 2012, 197 Catalan municipalities and five Comarcal councils have declared themselves Free Catalan Territory, representing approximately 20.2% of whole Catalonia's lands.